 Saline soils, Western Australia, Seepage, Salinity, Groundwater, Soil water movement

 Henschke, C J. (1983), Hydrological studies in soil salinity.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report 19.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the Individual Parts list below.